Ralph Bunche: Arab–Israeli conflict and Nobel Peace Prize

 Following the assassination, Bunche became the UN's chief mediator; he conducted all future negotiations on Rhodes.
 The representative for Israel was Moshe Dayan; he reported in memoirs that much of his delicate negotiation with Bunche was conducted over a billiard table while the two were shooting pool.
 Optimistically, Bunche commissioned a local potter to create unique memorial plates bearing the name of each negotiator.
 When the agreement was signed, Bunche awarded these gifts.
 After unwrapping his, Dayan asked Bunche what might have happened if no agreement had been reached.
 "I'd have broken the plates over your damn heads," Bunche answered.
 For achieving the 1949 Armistice Agreements, Bunche received the Nobel Peace Prize in 1950.

-He continued to work for the United Nations, mediating in other strife-torn regions, including the Congo, Yemen, Kashmir, and Cyprus.
+Bunche continued to work for the United Nations, mediating in other strife-torn regions, including the Congo, Yemen, Kashmir, and Cyprus.
 Bunche was appointed Under-Secretary-General of the United Nations in 1968.
 While at the UN, Bunche forged a close bond with his friend and colleague, Ambassador Charles W. Yost, with whom he had worked at the UN founding conference.